Welcome to Irish Traditions, Heritage and Folklore at SligoHeritage!

 "How many, ignorant of their own country, run eagerly into foreign regions to search out and admire whatever curiosities are to be found, many of which are much inferior to those which offer themselves to our eyes at home": Linnaeus

-Free postage on all books ordered between now and December 24th.
+Free postage on all books.
 Go to BOOKS page

 New feature on Sligo Heritage.
 Go HERE for holiday information when planning a trip to Sligo